AutoCAD LT Features | 2025 New Features | Autodesk

 Intuitive user interface

-Access tools when you need them – contextual ribbon tabs, multifunctional grips, customisable tool palettes and an intelligent command line.
+Access tools when you need them—contextual ribbon tabs, multifunctional grips, customizable tool palettes, and an intelligent command line.

 Innovative technologies